Motorway Services Online

 Some service areas are located in remote areas and recruiting and retaining staff for what is essentially a retail job can be difficult.
 (Retail work is usually badly paid so normally attracts candidates who can't drive; service stations have to find a solution to this as they are unlikely to be safely accessible on foot.)
 Staffing is made more difficult by the fact that trade levels can be very unpredictable: at one moment several coaches may stop together, at the next the motorway may be blocked by an accident.
 London Gateway, for example, lost three days of trade, hotel bookings and stock because the M1 was closed for an incident.
 At the other end of the scale, as service areas are mostly only used when they are needed, there is relatively little they can do to encourage more people to visit.

-Motorway services areas tend to be built over very large grounds, and these come with lengthy road networks that are expensive to repair and maintain.
+The large parking areas and supporting infrastructure mentioned above all have to be maintained, too.
 Unlike in most other countries, British service stations are responsible for repairing their own road right up to the motorway boundary, including its signs and lampposts.
-They also have to maintain their own signs on the motorway, which means hiring a contractor who is trained to safely close motorway lanes; especially expensive now many motorways don't have hard shoulders.
-Another key difference with the rest of the world is that British motorways have very dense traffic flows, so large car parks and large dining areas are required to make room for all the custom that may or may not be arriving.
+They also have to maintain their own signs on the motorway, which means hiring a contractor who is trained to safely close motorway lanes.

 The final issue is that many of the UK's motorway service areas were built in the 1960s, and are now over 50 years old.
 These buildings can be difficult to manage, not just because their layout isn't good for modern catering, but because they require regular maintenance, they often straddle the motorway and they quickly look tired.